lucaspinarj/Calculator/README.md

 * Cleaned the design of the calculator, did minimum adjustments and it's looking even greater!
 Now let's go to the functional part!

 * The Calculator is functional and ready to be used, I'm happy to say the v1 has been released and make sure to have Java SDK updated in your machine.
 I am soon implementing JUnit testcases to give the project some confiability

+* Please feel free to check out for issues, give your opinion or improvement tips.